hyscale/hyscale/README.md

 3.Add the binary into your PATH.

-4.Open the powershell windows and run the below command to ensure hyscale is installed:
+4.Open the windows powershell.

+*Note:To Set execution policy*

+*Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine*

     hyscale.ps1 --version

 Note: Verified on CentOS, Ubuntu and Debian Linux, Mac, Windows.